 All accepted films are eligible for the Audience Awards presented to Best Narrative Feature and Best Documentary Feature.

-The Provincetown International Film Festival (PIFF) is proud to announce that The Academy of Motion Picture Arts and Sciences® has named the Provincetown International Film Festival (PIFF) as a qualifying festival in the category of Short Films.
-Winners of the PIFF Best Narrative Short Film, Best Documentary Short Film, and Best Queer Short Film awards may qualify to enter the Academy Awards® for the concurrent season, provided the films otherwise comply with the Academy rules.
+The Provincetown International Film Festival (PIFF) is proud to announce that The Academy of Motion Picture Arts and Sciences® has named the Provincetown International Film Festival (PIFF) as a qualifying festival in three Short Film categories.
+Winners of the Best Narrative Short Film, Best Documentary Short Film, and Best Queer Short Film awards at PIFF may qualify to enter the Academy Awards® for the concurrent season, provided the films otherwise comply with the Academy rules.
+Please see the Academy's qualifying and eligibility rules: https://www.oscars.org/oscars/rules-eligibility

 Juried Award categories include: